-The 48VDC supply has a regulated output and an overvoltage protection circuit that is triggered if the voltage reaches 60 Volts.
+The 48 VDC supply has a regulated output and an overvoltage protection circuit that is triggered if the voltage reaches 60 Volts.
 Rapid deceleration of the robot motors can generate a Back EMF voltage that can pump up the motor voltage bus.
-In order to avoid bus pump up, an Energy Dump Circuit is included in the base controller board and connected to the 48VDC bus.
+In order to avoid bus pump up, an Energy Dump Circuit is included in the base controller board and connected to the 48 VDC bus.

-Remote Front Panel, E-Stop Box and Manual Control Pendant
+Remote Front Panel, E-stop Box and Manual Control Pendant

-Brooks offers an E-Stop Box or a portable Hardware Manual Control Pendant that includes an E-Stop button.
-The E-Stop box can be plugged into the 9 pin D-Sub connector in the connector panel in the base casting.
-The E-Stop box completes a circuit from Pin 1 (Estop 1) to Pin 6 (FE Out 1) and from Pin 2 (Estop 2) to Pin 7 (FE Out2) in this connector.
+Brooks offers a portable Hardware Manual Control Pendant (P/N PP10-EP-00013) that includes an E-stop button.
+The E-stop box can be plugged into the 9 pin D-Sub connector in the connector panel in the base casting.
+The E-stop box completes a circuit from Pin 1 (Estop 1) to Pin 6 (FE Out 1) and from Pin 2 (Estop 2) to Pin 7 (FE Out2) in this connector.
 If this circuit is not completed, it is not possible to enable motor power to the robot.
 The FE Out signals allow each Estop circuit to be toggled during the CAT3 startup sequence to make sure both circuits are working.
-If no E-Stop box or Manual Control Pendant is connected, jumpers must be connected between these four pins to enable robot motor power.
+If no E-stop box or Manual Control Pendant is connected, jumpers must be connected between these four pins to enable robot motor power.
 For those applications where an operator must be inside the working volume of the robot while teaching, a second teach pendant with a 3-position run hold switch is available.
+The Manual Control Pendants can be plugged directly into the 9 pin Dsub connector mounted on the robot's Facilities Panel in the base of the robot.

-E-Stop Button
+E-stop Box